Welcome Home.

 Jeri’s House is a faith based non-profit organization supporting individuals who have a dual sensory loss to build the skills and confidence needed to live independently.
 Training is adjusted to meet each individuals specific needs so they can become all that God has planned for them.
 Watch Jeri’s video to learn more.

-Our Next Fundraiser.
+Our Next Big Event.

 Who We Serve.